-In 1969, Cleveland’s Cuyahoga River was so polluted with industrial waste it literally CAUGHT FIRE!
-The Potomac, Chicago, Delaware and Hudson rivers all stunk to high heaven with millions of gallons of waste deposited every single day.
+In 1969, Cleveland’s Cuyahoga River was so polluted with industrial waste it Literally Caught Fire!
+The Potomac, Chicago, Delaware and Hudson rivers all stunk to high heaven with millions of gallons of industrial waste deposited every single day.
 Most cities dumped their sewage directly into rivers, with little or no treatment.
 Boston and Baltimore harbors were noxious dead zones.

 Massive floating fish kills were a common sight.

 Heavy choking smog was blocking the sun and sickening citizens in Los Angeles and New York City.
 Lake Erie’s oxygen content was so low it sustained precious little fish.
 Leaded paints and auto exhausts were at high enough levels they could cause birth defects.
 Industrial cities like St. Louis and Newark, with scores of belching smoke stacks, stank to the point of causing nausea and skin rashes in children.

 I’m not painting some dystopian future landscape here.
 I was in grade school at the time and it was all real.
 Whether in the air, water or earth, we could not escape the fact we were destroying the very country we lived in.
 By 1970, there were few pollution deniers left [including in Congress!], as the evidence was widespread and undeniable.

 Ecology had become a legitimate science and a topic of daily dinner table discussions.

 The burgeoning environmental movement reminded people that our air, water and land resources were finite.
 In the 1960s, our industrial states were more worried about losing industries than about preventing pollution.
 It was clear the US needed a Federal environmental policy.